Robert-96/gimp-color-palettes/README.md

 A collection of color palettes for GIMP and Inkscape.

+You can preview and download all these palettes [directly in the browser](https://robert-96.github.io/gimp-color-palettes/).

 ## Format

 GIMP palettes are stored using a special file format, in files with the extension `.gpl`.